jenden/intro-to-git/README.md

    - Listing files in a directory with `ls`
    - Looking at the contents of a file with `cat` or `less`

+   If you're already a wiz and want to try something fun, check out [fish](https://fishshell.com) for some great modern additions to a traditional shell.

 5. If you want to participate in the activity, you will also need a python environment set up that includes `pandas`, `requests` and `plotly`.
 You can achieve this by creating a new environment and running `pip install -r requirements.txt` with the `requirements.txt` file from this repository.